Netanyahu defends new military offensive in Gaza and says it will be wider than announced

 Labor strike urged in Israel over looming offensive

-Hostages' relatives have urged a labor strike in Israel next week over the plans to expand military operations in Gaza City, fearing it will endanger their loved ones.
+Hostages' relatives have urged a labor strike in Israel next week over the plans to expand military operations, fearing it will endanger their loved ones.
 Fifty hostages remain after being taken in the Hamas-led attack on Oct.
 7, 2023, that sparked the war.
 Twenty are believed to be alive.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
 Associated Press writers Melanie Lidman in Tel Aviv, Israel; Sally Abou AlJoud in Beirut; Edith M. Lederer at the United Nations and Jamey Keaten in Geneva contributed.